bschwartz10/rails_engine/README.md

 # Rails Engine

-## Intro
+## Overview

-This project is an API sales data analysis tool.
+* This project is an API sales data analysis tool.
 The return format for all endpoints is JSON.

-The markdown for this project can be found [here](http://backend.turing.io/module3/projects/rails_engine)
+## Learning Goals

+  * Learn how to to build Single-Responsibility controllers to provide a well-designed and versioned API.
+  * Learn how to use controller tests to drive your design.
+  * Use Ruby and ActiveRecord to perform more complicated business intelligence.

+## Live Version

+You can find a live version of this application on Heroku at: https://rails-engine-1701.herokuapp.com/

+The root path is set to ```api/v1/items/random#show```

-### Collaborators
+## Collaborators

 -Beth Knight [github](https://github.com/bethknight1234)

 -Brett Schwartz [github](https://github.com/bschwartz10)

-## How to Get Started
+## Setup

+To set up a local copy of this project, perform the following:

 Clone the repo in your terminal:
 ```